 At Bernardo’s request there will be no service in Asheville.
 In his honor donations may be made to Hospice.
 A Celebration of Life may be forthcoming at a later date.

-To send flowers to Bernardo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bernardo Torres, please visit our floral store.